-20 In a developmentally appropriate manner, the Child's Attorney should:
+In a developmentally appropriate manner, the Child's Attorney should:

-- 1. Meet with the child upon appointment, before court hearings, when apprised of emergencies or significant events affecting the child, and at other times as needed to gain the child's trust and establish a rapport with the child. - 2.
+- 1. Meet with the child upon appointment, before court hearings, when apprised of emergencies or significant events affecting the child and at other times as needed to gain the child's trust and establish a rapport with the child. - 2.
 Explain to the child what is expected to happen before, during, and after each hearing. - 3.
-Advise the child and provide guidance, communicating in a way that maximizes the child's ability to direct the representation. - 33 34

-4. Discuss each substantive order and its consequences with the child.
+Advise the child and provide guidance, communicating in a way that maximizes the child's ability to direct the representation. - 4.
+Discuss each substantive order and its consequences with the child.

-Meeting with the child is important before court hearings and case reviews.
+[1] Meeting with the child is important before court hearings and case reviews.
 Such in-person meetings allow the lawyer to explain to the child what is happening, what alternatives might be available, and what will happen next.

-41 The Child's Attorney has an obligation to explain clearly, precisely, and in terms the client can understand, the meaning and consequences of the 1 2 client's choices.
-A child may not understand the implications of a particular 3 course of action.
-The lawyer has a duty to explain in a developmentally 4 appropriate way such information as will assist the child in having maximum 5 input in decision-making.
-The lawyer should inform the child of the relevant 6 facts and applicable laws and the ramifications of taking various positions.
-7 which may include the impact of such decisions on other family members or on future legal proceedings.
-The lawyer may express an opinion concerning 8 9 the likelihood of the court or other parties accepting particular positions.
-The lawyer may inform the child of an expert's recommendations germane to the 10 11 issue.
+[2] The Child's Attorney has an obligation to explain clearly, precisely, and in terms the child can understand, the meaning and consequences of the child's choices.
+A child may not understand the implications of a particular course of action.
+The lawyer has a duty to explain in a developmentally appropriate way such information as will assist the child in having maximum input in decision-making.
+The lawyer should inform the child of the relevant facts and applicable laws and the ramifications of taking various positions, which may include the impact of such decisions on other family members or on future legal proceedings.
+The lawyer may express an opinion concerning the likelihood of the court or other parties accepting particular positions.
+The lawyer may inform the child of an expert's recommendations germane to the issue.

-12 As in any other attorney-client relationship, the lawyer may express the 13 lawyer's assessment of the case, the best position for the child to take, and the reasons underlying such recommendation, and the lawyer may counsel 14 against the pursuit of particular goals sought by the client.
-However, a child 15 may agree with the lawyer for inappropriate reasons.
-A lawyer must remain 16 aware of the power dynamics inherent in adult-child relationships, recognize 17 18 that the child may be more susceptible to intimidation and manipulation than 19 some adult clients, and strive to detect and neutralize those factors.
-The 20 lawyer should carefully choose the best time to express the lawyer's 21 assessment of the case.
+[3] As in any other attorney-client relationship, the lawyer may express the lawyer's assessment of the case, the best position for the child to take, and the reasons underlying such recommendation, and the lawyer may counsel against the pursuit of particular goals sought by the client.
+However, a child may agree with the lawyer for inappropriate reasons.
+A lawyer must remain aware of the power dynamics inherent in adult-child relationships, recognize that the child may be more susceptible to intimidation and manipulation than some adult clients, and strive to detect and neutralize those factors.
+The lawyer should carefully choose the best time to express the lawyer's assessment of the case.
 The lawyer needs to understand what the child knows and what factors are influencing the child's decision.
-The lawyer should 22 23 attempt to determine from the child's opinion and reasoning what factors 24 have been most influential or have been confusing or glided over by the child.
+The lawyer should attempt to determine from the child's opinion and reasoning what factors have been most influential or have been confusing or glided over by the child.

-The Child's Attorney has dual fiduciary duties to the child that must be 25 balanced.
-On the one hand, the lawyer has a duty to ensure that the client is 26 27 given the information necessary to make an informed decision, including 28 advice and guidance.
-On the other hand, the lawyer has a duty not to 29 overbear the will of the client.
-While the lawyer may attempt to persuade the 30 child to accept a particular position, the lawyer may not advocate a position contrary to the child's expressed position except as provided by the applicable 31 32 ethical standards.
+[4] The Child's Attorney has dual fiduciary duties to the child that must be balanced.
+On the one hand, the lawyer has a duty to ensure that the child is given the information necessary to make an informed decision, including advice and guidance.
+On the other hand, the lawyer has a duty not to overbear the will of the child.
+While the lawyer may attempt to persuade the child to accept a particular position, the lawyer may not advocate a position contrary to the child's expressed position except as provided by the applicable ethical standards.